We tend to waste a lot of water in this part of the world, I think we take it for granted, here’s how performing a Shower Audit Helps Reduce Waste.

 #1.
 Keep score of how many showers vs. baths you take, and the length of each for one full week.

 #2.
 Calculate how much water you consume per minute by holding a jug under the tap.
 See how long (using a stopwatch) it takes to fill the jug.
 Once you have that number divide 60 seconds by the number of seconds it took to fill the jug.
-This will give you the liters per minute rate.
+This will give you the litres per minute rate.

 #4.
 Reduce shower time as much as popsicle per week.
 Shower with a buddy!